Top 10 Omicron updates: Restrictions likely in Mumbai if positivity rate crosses 5%, says minister

 Here are the latest updates on the new coronavirus variant:

 - Maharashtra Health Minister Rajesh Tope on Wednesday said that restrictions could be imposed in Mumbai if the city’s positivity rate crosses 5%. “[It is] worrying to see the number of active cases increasing in the state [Maharashtra],” Tope said, according to ANI.
 “Mumbai’s positivity rate is at 4%...We are planning to administer vaccines to 15 to 18 year old children in schools.”
-Mumbai on Tuesday recorded a 70.2% (1,377 new cases in 24 hours) jump in its daily Covid-19 count when compared to the previous day’s figures.
-Maharashtra reported 2,172 coronavirus cases and 22 deaths.
-Of the total 167 Omicron cases in the state, 90 patients have been discharged.
+Mumbai on Wednesday recorded 2,510 new Covid-19 cases, a 82.2% jump from the previous day’s figures.
+The city also reported one death.

+- Karnataka recorded 566 new coronavirus cases and six deaths on Wednesday, pushing the state’s infection count to 30,05,798, reported PTI.
+The state’s toll reached 38,324.
+Out of six fatalities, four were residents of Bengaluru Urban and the other two patients were from Chitradurga and Tumakuru districts.
+Bengaluru Urban alone reported 400 new infections on Wednesday.

+- The third wave of Covid-19 has begun in Bihar and the state government is taking measures necessary to protect people from the disease, Chief Minister Nitish Kumar said, according to Hindi daily Hindustan.
+The state government will also close all parks from December 31 to January 2, 2022 in order to prevent crowding at public places for new celebrations.
+Bihar reported 47 new Covid-19 cases on Tuesday.
+The state has not reported any case of the Omicron variant till now.

 - The number of patients infected with the Omicron variant of the coronavirus in India rose from 653 to 781, data from the Union health ministry showed.
 The first cases of the new strain were reported in the country on December 2.
 Omicron has now spread to 21 states and Union Territories of the country.